 In on-demand crowdtesting methodology, bug hunters or testers get paid more for finding more complex defects; those take up much more time and effort.

 It is one of the reasons why crowdtesting paired with in-house testing techniques can form a perfect duo.
 You can outsource quick errors in large quantities to the crowds, while in-house testers can take a deep dive into complicated scenarios.

-The very fact of a large amount of people testing your application can sometimes lead to difficulties in their management.
-Especially, if your application was not tested prior to publishing on the platform to eliminate the most obvious bugs.
+The very fact of a large number of people testing your application can sometimes lead to difficulties in their management.
+Especially if your application was not tested prior to publishing on the platform to eliminate the most obvious bugs.

 In cases when you are utilizing several types of testing at the same time, you can imagine how quickly bug reports can pile up.

 If the platform you are using for crowdtesting is not validating the bug reports properly, you might have to communicate to the testers.
 And since the testers are scattered all around the world, communication can get complicated really quickly.
 Hence, time zones and language barriers can stand in the way of smooth operations.

 Choosing a crowdtesting platform that provides support for these issues and manages bug reports internally can be a great help.